 You may submit a minimum of two and a maximum of four recommendation letters.
 Letters must be submitted to LSAC and may not be mailed to UCLA School of Law.
 Click here for detailed instructions on submitting your recommendation letters to LSAC.
 UCLA does not require a separate recommendation letter form.

 International applicants who are not native English speakers, or do not hold a law degree from an institution at which the primary language of instruction is English, are required to submit a Test of English as a Foreign Language (TOEFL) score.
-Applicants should plan to take the TOEFL in advance of the February 15 application deadline, as it can sometimes take several weeks for scores to be transmitted.
-For more information on the TOEFL, visit http://www.ets.org.
+International English Language Testing System (IELTS) scores will also be accepted, but are less desirable.

-Exemptions: International applicants whose native language is English, or who have earned a law degree from an institution at which the primary language of instruction is English, are not required to submit a TOEFL score.
-Domestic applicants are also exempt from the TOEFL requirement.
+Exemptions: International applicants whose native language is English, or who have earned a law degree from an institution at which the primary language of instruction is English, are not required to submit a TOEFL or IELTS score.
+Graduates of U.S. J.D. programs are also exempt from the TOEFL/IELTS requirement.